Xiang-Chen96/EveNet_Public/docs/data_preparation.md

 ## 📦 Input Tensor Dictionary

 Each event is described by the following feature tensors.
 Shapes are shown with a leading `N` to indicate the number of stored events in a given `.npz` file.
 Masks share the same leading dimension as the value they gate.
+During conversion, `preprocessing/sanity_checks.py` logs these expectations and will cast dtypes when possible so you can quickly verify the layout coming from your pipeline.

 | Key                      | Shape        | Description                                                                                                                                                                                                                                                                                                                                                     |
 |--------------------------|--------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|